GepocUS/Spcies/docs/general.md

 Tutorials are named as `tXX_name.m`.
 We recommend starting with `t00_basic_tutorial.m` and then continue in ascending order.

-For specific documentation on a particular topic, please execute: `spcies('help', 'topic')`.
+For specific documentation on a particular topic, execute: `spcies('help', 'topic_name')`.
-For the list of main topics please execute: `spcies('help', 'topics')`.
+For the list of main topics names please execute: `spcies('help', 'topics')`.

 For any further information or help please contact the developers at: https://github.com/GepocUS/Spcies